ookanlomo/CustomBehavior_OnCreateNodeUpdate/README.md

-# Alfresco AIO Project - SDK 4.2
+# Alfresco Custom Behavior Extension Project - AIO Project - SDK 4.2

 This project is meant to show ACS Extension Project creating a custom behavior on the event OnCreateNode, to copy targeted folder template into a desired folder in the ACS Repository.